 The LITP does not provide for automatic review of the lawfulness of detention.

-Applicants may lodge a complaint to the Administrative Court against a detention decision within 8 days after its delivery.
+Applicants may lodge a law suit to the Administrative Court against a detention decision within 8 days after its delivery.
 The authority that has issued the decision i.e. Ministry of Interior, the police administration or the police station, shall submit the case file to the Administrative Court no later than within 8 days of the day of receipt of the decision by which the Administrative Court requests the case file.
 The Administrative Court shall render a decision after a personal interview within 15 days from the day of receipt of the case file.

 However, there are no legal consequences for not respecting the 15-day time limit prescribed by the relevant legislation.
 The complaint does not suspend the decision.